How to build?

 cp -r ./include/onnxruntime/core/ ../onnxruntime/include/

-For further build instructions, please refer to onnxruntime official GitHub.
+For further build instructions, please visit the official ONNX Runtime instructions at GitHub.

 Plugin